 Results.
-One hundred and sixty-one subjects participated in the study (51% male; mean age = 47 years; 88% Caucasian.
+Participants were recruited online from a pool of New York Times readers; each was randomly assigned to one of four experimental conditions (N = 161; mean age = 47 years; 51% male; 88% Caucasian.
 There were no significant demographic differences between conditions, except for an over-representation of males in the Decreasing condition, significant at the 10% level; the results presented below do not change when controlling for demographics).

-A random effects probit model shows that both the privacy cue manipulation and the Increasing order manipulation significantly decrease participants' propensity to admit (see Table 6, second set of columns; the interaction is not significant).
-Next, we ran a specification of the model in which we only contrasted two conditions: the Increasing condition without privacy cueing, and the Decreasing condition with privacy cueing.
-The higher propensity to admit elicited by the Decreasing manipulation disappears: the coefficient for the dummy representing the order of questions manipulation is not significantly different from zero (p = 0.655).
-These results are also reflected in the mean admission rates across conditions.
-The mean admission rate is highest in the Decreasing condition with no privacy cue (0.43) and lowest in the Increasing condition with privacy cue (0.33), but it is virtually the same (i.e., no significant difference) for the Decreasing condition with privacy cue (0.38) and the Increasing condition without (0.37).
+A random effects probit model revealed that both the privacy cue manipulation and the Increasing order manipulation significantly decreased participants' propensity to admit (Table 7, first set of columns; the interaction, as discussed, is not significant).
+Table 7, second set of columns, presents the results of a further specification in which we contrasted only two conditions: the Increasing condition without privacy cueing, and the Decreasing condition with privacy cueing.
+The higher propensity to admit elicited by the Decreasing manipulation disappears: the coefficient for the dummy representing the order of questions manipulation (Increasing condition) is no longer significantly different from zero (p>0.6).
+These results are also reflected in the mean AARs across conditions.
+The mean admission rate is highest in the Decreasing condition with no privacy cue (0.43) and lowest in the Increasing condition with privacy cue (0.33), but it is virtually the same for the Decreasing condition with privacy cue (0.38) and the Increasing condition without (0.37).

-Beyond replicating the results of Study 2A, Study 2C suggests that cueing people to think about privacy from the outset of the experiment decreases their propensity to admit: once cued to think about privacy, participants in the Decreasing condition are no longer more likely to respond affirmatively than participants in the Increasing condition whose privacy concerns had not been roused.
+Beyond replicating the results of Study 2A, Study 2C shows that cueing people to think about privacy from the outset of the experiment decreases their propensity to admit: once cued to think about privacy, participants in the Decreasing condition are no longer more likely to respond affirmatively than participants in the Increasing condition whose privacy concerns had not been roused.